-I am Junpeng Lao, currently a postdoc in the Department of Psychology at the University of Fribourg under the supervision of Dr Roberto Caldara.
+I am Junpeng Lao, currently a data scientist at Google.
+I was a postdoc in the Department of Psychology at the University of Fribourg until recently.

-With a background in Psychology (B.Sc. from Sun Yat-sen University and PhD from the University of Glasgow) and a deep interested in Mathematics and Computation, I study the computational nature of the neural system using various techniques including psychophysics, eye tracking, EEG, fMRI, and computation models.
-My PhD thesis is about the modulation of high-level social inferences (i.e., Culture) on visual perception (e.g., face perception).
-One of my current focus is to model the individual visual perception profiles and their efficiencies (i.e., how visual perception could be archived using various types of strategies).
+With a background in Psychology (B.Sc. from Sun Yat-sen University and PhD from the University of Glasgow) and a deep interest in Mathematics and Computations, I study the computational nature of the neural system using various techniques including psychophysics, eye tracking, EEG, fMRI, and computational models.
+My PhD thesis focused on the modulatory impact of social inferences (i.e., Culture) on visual perception (e.g., face perception).
+One of my current focus is to model the individual visual perception profiles and their efficiencies (i.e., how visual perception can be archieved using various types of strategies).

 I am very passionate about Statistics and Scientific Computing.
 For example, I develop and maintain iMap4 - a Matlab toolbox for eye movement analysis using linear mixed models.
 I also contributed to various open-source software (e.g., Tensorflow).
 Currently, I am a member of pymc-devs and a regular contributor to PyMC3.
-To me, understanding the tools I am using is an essential part of my research, and the best way to achieve that is to build one from scratch.
+A comprehensive understanding of the tools I use is an essential part of my research, and, in my opinion, the best way to achieve that is to build all tools from scratch.

 I interact with my data mostly in Python and Matlab, occasionally in R. You can find more information on the projects I am working on in Github.
 My academic activities can be found on my Google Scholar profile and my Curriculum Vitae.